Speaker | Time | Text |

 Sure, yeah, and it has been investigated. | ||

-The microorganism is very sensitive, of course, and any small amount of energy would affect it drastically, and we have found No effect. | ||
+The microorganism is very sensitive, of course, and any small amount of energy would affect it drastically, and we have found no effect. | ||

-Also insects, there are tons of insects in the fields at all times. | ||
+No, but also insects are, there are tons of insects in the fields at all times, grasshoppers, aphids, things of that nature. | ||

-They would also be affected and they haven't been. | ||
+They would also be affected, and they haven't been. | ||

 Only those two porcupines. | ||